 SCT is an ideal service for a patient who needs an interfacility transport with a higher level of medical care than can be provided on an ALS ambulance but does not require the speed provided by flying.
 SCT trucks are staffed with a Critical Care EMT-P, an EMT-P and an EMT.
 All CCEMT-P’s receive additional training and must maintain critical care certifications such as UMBC’s CCEMTP certification.

 CareFlite responds to requests from hospitals, fire departments, EMS agencies and law enforcement within a service area of more than 100 counties in a 150-mile radius of the Dallas/Fort Worth Metroplex containing more than 6 million people.
-Other services include an outstanding continuing education program that includes an annual continuing education conference during EMS week in May which is open to first responders and health care professionals, and a medical service bicycle
+Other services include an outstanding continuing education program that includes an annual continuing education conference in May each year which is open to first responders and health care professionals, and a medical service bicycle

 team for community events.